Groups, Orders, and Dynamics: Other Forms of Orderability

 \begin{small} \begin{ejer} The $\pi_1$ of the Klein bottle may be presented in the form $\langle a,b \!: bab = a\rangle$.
 (This is nothing but the infinite dihedral group.)
 This group is easily seen to be left-orderable (see \S \ref{fin-gen} for a discussion on this).
-Prove that this group is not $\ell$-orderable by showing that the elements $x= ba$ and $y= a$ satisfy $x^2 = y^2$ but are not conjugate. \underline{Remark.} Despite this example, notice that every left-orderable group $\Gamma$ embeds into a lattice-orderable group, namely the group of all order permutations of $\Gamma$ endowed with a left-order. \end{ejer} \end{small}
+Prove that this group is not $\ell$-orderable by showing that the elements $x= ba$ and $y= a$ satisfy $x^2 = y^2$ but are not conjugate. \underline{Remark.} Despite this example, note that every left-orderable group $\Gamma$ embeds into a lattice-orderable group, namely the group of all order permutations of $\Gamma$ endowed with a left-order. \end{ejer} \end{small} \begin{small} \begin{rem} Left-orderable groups satisfying the C.R.P. are not necessarily $\ell$-orderable.
+Concrete examples are braid groups: in \S \ref{ejemplificando-5}, we will see that these groups are left-orderable, the C.R.P. for them is shown in \cite{juan}, and the fact that $\mathbb{B}_n$ is not $\ell$-orderable (for $n \!\geq\!
+3$) is proved in \cite{medve-lattice}. \end{rem} \end{small}